Privacy Policy

 Which personal data do we process for this purpose?

-For this purpose, we may process your contact details, personal details (such as your name and date of birth), payment and transaction data (including credit and payment information and order history), your response to our surveys, data stored on Scyamris’s IT systems, data generated during the performance of your agreement with Scymaris and your correspondence with Scymaris.
+For this purpose, we may process your contact details, personal details (such as your name and company), your response to our surveys, data stored on Scymaris’s IT systems, data generated during the performance of your agreement with Scymaris and your correspondence with Scymaris.

 4.9 TO COMPLY WITH THE LAW